Zamesov26/tg_new_bot/docs/dr/README.md

 # Document Records (DR)

-This directory contains unified Document Records (DRs) for the sveta_bot project.
+This directory contains unified Document Records (DRs) for the wonderland project.
 Each DR combines Problem Description Records (PDR) and Technical Debt Records (TDR) into a single comprehensive document.

 ## What is a DR?